inventandchill/RAI-Digital-Twin-Workshops/RAI_Digital_Twin_Intro_Challenges/santteegt/challenge-1/challenge_list.md

     - Modular ETL processes, data analytics, system parameters estimation & reporting give us the freedom to perform quantification analysis on each focus area
     - Plug-in different data sources, tools & frameworks
     - Possiblity to reuse existing modules into other projects (e.g.ETL for downloading historical prices on any pairs from a DEX)
-    -
+    - Abstract out Logic to Improve Readability

 * *Disadvantages*
-    - None has come to my mind :P
+    - Would not provide any benefits if you don't provide data types checking & establish standard ways to forward information between modules

 - (*HANDS-ON*) **Can you execute the RAI Digital Twin through the CLI?
 Does the output matches the one that we've seen on the slides?**